jhrcook/KrasG13SyntheticLethal/README.md

 ![](images/linear_model/model1_DiffEstimateVolcano_plot.png)

-The genes with very low model q-values but little difference between *KRAS* G12 and G13D estimates (middle of the x-axis and high on the y-axis) were likely highly predicted by the WT covariate (i.e. the gene effect did not change much according to the *RAS* allele) or mutational status.
+The genes with very low model q-values but little difference between *KRAS* G12 and G13D estimates (middle of the x-axis and high on the y-axis) were likely highly predicted by the WT covariate (i.e. the gene effect did not change much according to the *KRAS* allele) or mutational status.

 ### Genes with increased depletion with *KRAS* G13D